gaultier/blog/optimization-tales-cockroachdb-part1.md

 > For example, given an index on (x, y), and a query condition WHERE y = 7700, a B-tree index scan might be able to apply the skip scan optimization.
 This generally happens when the query planner expects that repeated WHERE x = N AND y = 7700 searches for every possible value of N (or for every x value that is actually stored in the index) is the fastest possible approach, given the available indexes on the table.
 This approach is generally only taken when there are so few distinct x values that the planner expects the scan to skip over most of the index (because most of its leaf pages cannot possibly contain relevant tuples).
 If there are many distinct x values, then the entire index will have to be scanned, so in most cases the planner will prefer a sequential table scan over using the index.

-So in this particular case, I think PostgreSQL 18 would perform better than other databases with the original query.
+So in this particular case, I think PostgreSQL 18 might perform better than other databases with the original query.

 ## Future avenues